eleanor-byhook/polymer-animation-controller/README.md

 3b.
 Optionally if you wish to use the repeat delay funtionality, make sure the constructor of the timeline includes a `repeat: -1` value, as shown above.

-Control of the Timeline instance is now given to the `<control-panel>` component.
+Control of the Timeline instance is now given to the `<tween-controller>` component.